What is Lexapro?

 Tell your healthcare provider if you have any side effect that bothers you or that does not go away.
 These are not all the possible side effects of Lexapro.
 For more information, ask your healthcare provider or pharmacist.

 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-General information about Lexapro
+General information about the safe and effective use of Lexapro

 Medicines are sometimes prescribed for purposes other than those listed in a Medication Guide.
 Do not use Lexapro for a condition for which it was not prescribed.
 Do not give Lexapro to other people, even if they have the same condition.
 It may harm them.